Federal Agencies Raid Roseville Home Of Former Sacramento Sheriff's Employee

 ROSEVILLE (CBS13) — Two federal agencies raided the home of a former Sacramento County Sheriff’s Office employee in Roseville Wednesday morning.

-That worker is now off the job, and neighbors are left in the dark as to “why” this happened.
-The federal agencies are staying silent on why they raided the home on Knowlton Court, or who the employee is.READ MORE: Sheriff: Stockton Arson Suspect Allegedly Swung Improvised Weapon At Deputy During Chase
+That worker is now off the job, and neighbors are left in the dark as to why this happened.
+The federal agencies are staying silent on why they raided the home on Knowlton Court, or who the employee is.READ MORE: Good Samaritan Helps Mother, Daughter After Moving Truck Crash Near Cal Expo

 Neighbors captured the scene early Wednesday morning as they were told to stay inside.
 In 21 years living on the street, Cindy Turk has never seen anything like this.